Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Introduction

-Observations of some wave phenomena, for example, sound waves, water or liquid waves, or elastic waves in solids, let us find the common point that any one of these waves has at least one INT between particles.
-But the wave equation, for example, a sound wave equation \cite{R. P. Feynman} ${\partial^2\xi}/{\partial^2 x=(1/\nu^2)\partial^2\xi}/{\partial^2 t}$ (here $\nu$ is the wave velocity) may easily lead one to forget the existence of INT, for it does not appear clearly in the equation.
+By observations of some wave phenomena, for example, sound waves, water or liquid waves, or elastic waves in solids, we find a common point that any one of these waves has at least one INT between particles.
+But the wave equation, for example, a sound wave equation \cite{R. P. Feynman} ${\partial^2\xi}/\partial x^2=(1/\nu^2)\partial^2\xi/\partial t^2$ (here $\nu$ is the wave speed) may easily lead one to forget the existence of INT, for it does not appear clearly in the equation.
 The essence of superposition of any one of these waves is actually the superposition of INTs with the same particle, which induces interference phenomena.
-If there is no INT, these wave phenomena will not appear.
+If there is no INT, these wave phenomena will not appear \cite{T. H. Zeng}.

 When a large number of single particles go through a double-slit one by one, an interference phenomenon appears.
-Since there is no INT among single particles, single particles are considered to have an inherent probability wave property, i.e., every particle is in some superposed state after it goes through the double-slit.
-But there certainly exists some INT between a particle and the double-slit, in which case the superposed state of a particle and the interference phenomenon may be related with the INT.
+Since there is no INT among single particles, single particles are considered to have an inherent probability wave property, \textit{i.e.}, every particle is in some superposed state after it goes through the double-slit.
+But there certainly exists some INT between a particle and the double-slit, in which case the superposed state of a particle and the interference phenomenon should be related with the INT and the state of the double-slit.
 We will explain this in Sec.
-IV below entitled \textquotedblleft Understanding of typical quantum phenomena".
+5 below entitled \textquotedblleft Understanding of typical quantum phenomena".

 In Sec.
-II, we offer a way of preparation of a superposed state starting from an eigenstate.
+2, we offer a way of preparation of a superposed state starting from an eigenstate.
 In Sec.
-III, we give out modifications of QM and some explanations.
+3, we give out modifications of NQM and some explanations.
 In Sec.
-V, we discuss some contradictions and mediations.
+4, we suggest three laws correspond to Newton's three laws.
 In Sec.
-VI, we review the argument between Einstein and Bohr about physical reality and locality.
+6, we discuss some contradictions and mediations.
+In Sec.
+7, we review the argument between Einstein and Bohr about physical reality and locality.
 The conclusion is in Sec.
-VII.
+8.